viamrobotics/docs/docs/services/slam/cartographer/_index.md

    {{< tabs name="Localize only">}}
    {{% tab name="Config Builder" %}}

-The configuration is similar to the configuration for [updating an existing map](#update-existing-map), except instead of setting a `Data capture rate (Hz)` on the camera and movement sensor, you set a `Data polling rate (Hz)` on them, since the `cartographer-module` on your robot will poll the live LiDAR and IMU directly at these rates instead of the data being sent to the cloud.
+The configuration is similar to the configuration for [updating an existing map](#update-an-existing-map), except instead of configuring a `Data capture rate (Hz)` on the camera and movement sensor, set a `Data polling rate (Hz)` on both.
+The `cartographer` module on your robot polls the live LiDAR and IMU directly at these rates, wheras the capture rate is only used when data is being sent to the cloud.

 {{% /tab %}}
 {{% tab name="JSON Example" %}}